deriv-com/deriv-app/packages/components/stories/read-more/README.md

 # ReadMore component

-Renders a `ReadMore` component which use to collapse and expand long text.
+Renders a `ReadMore` component which is used to collapse and expand long text.

 #### Supported Gestures: